-The existence of weapons stockpiles presents three distinct types of threats.
-First, there is the obvious danger associated with the decision of a state to use these weapons against enemies external or internal.
+While there are no acknowledged operational stockpiles of biological or chemical weapons, the existence of nuclear weapon stockpiles presents three distinct types of threats.
+First, there is the obvious danger associated with the decision of a state to use these weapons against external or internal enemies.
 Second, there is the danger of an accidental detonation of such a weapon.
 Third, there is the risk of theft or seizure by outside forces or diversion by corrupt or disaffected individuals.
 Ensuring robust command and control of these weapons is of particular concern in countries under societal stress.

-Nuclear Weapons
+1. Nuclear Weapons

-The five Nuclear Proliferation Treaty (NPT) recognized nuclear-armed powers (Russia, China, France, United Kingdom, and United States) all have declared stockpiles of nuclear weapons and have developed detailed command and control procedures for maintaining them.
-The US and Russia currently maintain larger nuclear weapons stockpiles than the other three recognized NPT states and also have the world's most advanced delivery systems.
+The five Nuclear Proliferation Treaty (NPT) recognized nuclear weapon states (Russia, China, France, United Kingdom, and United States) all have declared stockpiles of nuclear weapons and have developed detailed command and control procedures for maintaining them.
+The US and Russia currently maintain larger nuclear weapons stockpiles than the other three recognized nuclear weapon states (NWS) and also have the world's most advanced delivery systems.
 Although each state claims to maintain strict accounting of weapons in its possession, there have been reports of lapses in control and questionable security practices associated with these stockpiles.

 Four countries have so far developed a nuclear weapon capability outside the framework of the NPT.
 Pakistan and India have conducted several nuclear tests and have declared that they possess nuclear arsenals.
-North Korea conducted a nuclear test in 2006 and another in 2009 and has declared that it is in possession of a "nuclear deterrent capability."
+North Korea, after conducting nuclear tests in 2006, 2009, 2013, and 2016, has declared that it is in possession of a "nuclear deterrent capability."
 It is generally accepted that Israel possesses a sizable and advanced nuclear arsenal, although it maintains a policy of nuclear ambiguity and there is no evidence that it has ever tested a nuclear weapon.
 Partly because these four states are not recognized in the NPT as nuclear powers, less is known is about the size and security of these stockpiles.

-Biological Weapons
+2. Biological Weapons

-Biological weapons are relatively inexpensive to develop and deploy.
-The dual-use phenomenon - where the expertise, techniques, materials and equipment for weapons manufacture and legitimate uses are very similar - is particularly acute in the areas of biological research and development.
+Although there are no acknowledged stockpiles, biological weapons are considered to be relatively inexpensive to develop and deploy.
+The dual-use phenomenon - where the expertise, techniques, materials, and equipment for weapons manufacture and legitimate uses are very similar - is particularly acute in the areas of biological research and weapon development.
 Production can be divided into three main stages: a biological agent must first be chosen and acquired, then grown to sufficient quantities (it is here that the materials can be modified for different characteristics), and finally the agent must be prepared for delivery.
-Fortunately, stabilizing or weaponizing biological agents and disseminating them for maximum effect remain formidable technological challenges.
-There are three main types of organisms used in the production and transmission of the biological weapons.
-The first type is bacteria, which form to make many different diseases, some of which are the plague, leprosy, cholera, botulism, tetanus, and typhoid fever.
-The next type of biological weapon is the virus which is much smaller than the bacteria cell.
-Unlike bacteria, the virus cannot reproduce or grow unless it is in a host.
-The last main type of agent that can be used for biological weapons is the prion (proteinaceous infectious particles).
-It is neither bacterial nor viral nor fungal and contains no genetic material.
-Although little is known about prions, we do know that infected proteins will enter the body and take normal proteins and modify them to adversely affect the brain and neurons.
+Stabilizing or weaponizing biological agents and disseminating them in large quantities for maximum effect remain formidable technological challenges.
+There are three main types of organisms used in the production and transmission of the biological weapons: bacteria, which form to make many different diseases, some of which are the plague, leprosy, cholera, botulism, tetanus, and typhoid fever; a virus, which is much smaller than the bacteria cell and cannot reproduce or grow unless it is in a host; and protozoa, a large group of single-celled, usually microscopic organisms, such as amoebas, ciliates, flagellates, and sporozoans.
+Prions, which are small proteinaceous infectious disease-causing agents believed to be the smallest infectious particle, have also been identified as potential biological weapons.
+They are neither bacterial nor fungal nor viral and contain no genetic material.